AsyrafHussin/malaysia-postcodes/README.md

 # Malaysia Postcodes

-List of Malaysia Postcodes with City and State (JSON)
+A Comprehensive List of Malaysia Postcodes, Complete with City and State Information in JSON Format

 Postcodes, City and State are displayed in **JSON** in these following formats